 Daktronics Engineering Hall houses two departments, electrical engineering and computer science and physics.
+The facility boasts four floors and 29,000 square feet of space.

 The lower floor is dedicated to electrical engineering researchers, whose laboratories range from energy storage to optics.
-The first floor has three dedicated student areas for study, several laboratories and classrooms.
+The first floor has three dedicated student areas for study, laboratories and classrooms.

 The second floor of Daktronics Engineering Hall is home to the Chuck and Judy Waggoner Department Suite for electrical engineering and computer science.
 The physics main office is on this floor in addition to faculty offices, classrooms and undergraduate labs for both departments.